It sounds strange, but a can of Coke can actually be beneficial for the garden.

 If you’re just picking up 1 organic fertilizer, I definitely recommend liquid seaweed or sea minerals or even liquid fish before getting a sugar source.

-But the professionals really do use a sugar in every application, and I do too, and since it's so expensive, I say go for it.
+But the professionals really do use some type of sugar in every application, and I do too, and since it’s so inexpensive, I say go for it.

-Molasses.
-If applying it with EM, I use it at the same rate as my EM - 1/2 cup per 1000 square feet or whatever I'm using.
+If applying it with EM, I use it at the same rate as my EM.

-So for me 1 quart will do about 1000 square feet for a whole year (8 applications * 1/2 cup), and 1 gallon will do 4000 square feet.
+So for me, 1 quart will do about 1000 square feet for a whole year (8 applications * 1/2 cup).

-Additionally, if you’re getting some EM/ProBio Balance mother culture and planning to activate it, you need almost as much molasses as mother culture for that process, too (we use molasses during activation and again during application).
+Additionally, if you’re getting some ProBio Balance mother culture and planning to activate it, you need almost as much molasses as mother culture for that process, too (we use molasses during activation and again during application).

-Just choose your container size and click 'Add To Cart' up above!
+Just choose from the drop-down menu and click ‘Add To Cart’ up above!